AvePoint/fly-client/powershell/README.md

-# FLY.Client - the PowerShell module for the Fly SDK API
+# Fly.Client - the PowerShell module for the Fly SDK API

-- SDK version: 1.0.12
+- SDK version: 1.0.14

 <a name="frameworks-supported"></a>
 ## Frameworks supported